rini94/Reddit-Notifications/README.md

 `reddit-notifications-config.json` contains the configurations needed to run the script.

+### Cron job configuration example

 To edit crontab use

 ```
 crontab -e
 ```

-add the line to execute the script every 10 minutes from tuesday to thursday.
+Add the line to execute the script every 10 minutes from tuesday to thursday.

 ```
 */10 * * * 2-4 python <location>/reddit-notifications.py